-Jordan has so far managed to stay what many call an “oasis of stability” in a region in turmoil.
-However, the most significant challenge for Jordan’s stability currently comes from within the country, referring to both violent extremism carried out by single actors or cells as well as radicalization of parts of the population on a larger scale.
-This talk outlined the main challenges Jordan is facing and policy recommendations to address them, including German and American policy.
+Abstract: Jordan has so far managed to stay what many call an “oasis of stability” in a region in turmoil.
+Given the heavy protection of Jordan’s borders, namely with support by the U.S., it is currently unlikely that a major threat from the outside will threaten the Kingdom.
+The most significant challenge for Jordan’s stability currently comes from within the country, referring to both violent extremism carried out by single actors or cells as well as radicalization of parts of the population on a larger scale.
+This talk will outline the main challenges Jordan is facing and policy recommendations to address them, including German and American policy.

 Middle East Center’s sponsorship of this event does not imply that the Center endorses the content of the event.